project-cemetery/pikcha/README.md

 # Pikcha

-Simple micro service for provide placeholders (or skeletons) for large images on any website.
+Simple micro service for provide placeholders (or skeletons) for large images on any website or mobile apps.

 ## Happy path